Netflix's Marilyn Monroe biopic Blonde gets a first trailer and release date - watch it now

 Controversial?
 How so?

 Blonde will debut on Netflix on September 23 worldwide.
-It is expected to be one of Netflix's leading contenders for awards seasons, with the streaming giant's executives still determined to win a Best Picture Oscar.
+It's expected to be one of Netflix's leading contenders for awards seasons, with the streaming giant's executives still determined to win a Best Picture Oscar.

 Want to see the best movies on Netflix right now?
 We've got you covered here.